Swordfish (2020)

 The Indian Ocean biological stock of Swordfish is fished by Australian fishers endorsed to operate in the Western Tuna and Billfish Fishery (Commonwealth), and members of the Indian Ocean Tuna Commission.
 The assessments undertaken by the Indian Ocean Tuna Commission take into account information from all jurisdictions.

-In the Indian Ocean, the most recent assessment [IOTC 2019] estimates that biomass in 2015 was 31 per cent of the unfished level (range 26–43 per cent).
-The biological stock is not considered to be recruitment impaired [Williams et al. 2020].
-This assessment estimated that fishing mortality in 2013 was below the level associated with maximum sustainable yield (MSY) (76 per cent of fishing mortality at MSY; range 41–104 per cent).
-This level of fishing mortality is unlikely to cause the biological stock to become recruitment impaired [Williams et al. 2020].
+In the Indian Ocean, the most recent assessment [IOTC 2021] estimates that biomass in 2018 was 42% of the 1950 (assumed unfished) level (80% confidence interval 36–47%).
+The biological stock is not considered to be recruitment impaired.
+The assessment also estimated that fishing mortality in 2018 was below the level associated with maximum sustainable yield (MSY) (60% of fishing mortality at MSY; 80% confidence interval 40–83%).
+This level of fishing mortality is unlikely to cause the stock to become recruitment impaired.

 Based on the evidence provided above, the Indian Ocean biological stock is classified as a sustainable stock.